 The bottom line here is that water is crucial for your survival and so important for your healthy and balanced life.
 It helps you in so many ways but if you have diabetes, you must drink enough water, not too much.
 Remember the 8-8 daily rule.
 Eight- eight ounces a day.

+Is Water Good for Diabetes?
 I will be the first to admit that water was never my favorite drink.
 Not true anymore.
 I have to have it cold, but I still love it because of all the benefits it provides.
 It keeps us alive.
 But it helps lower your blood sugar too.
-But if you want something that gives you even more results.
-This is what works!